Sandesh-Salunkhe/Zoom-Clone-using-python/README.md

 # Zoom-Clone-using-python

 This is a simple Zoom Clone Application built using python.
-In which user can do Listening Audio, Camera Streaming, Screen Sharing, Audio Streaming.
+In which user can do Listening Audio, Camera Streaming, Screen Sharing and Audio Streaming.